 The Professionals/Technical Personnel & Skilled Worker scheme (or simply “PTS scheme”) is for foreign professionals who are working in Singapore at the time of applying for permanent residence.
 The PTS scheme is the easiest and most assured route to attaining PR in Singapore.

 The key requirement is that you must be working in Singapore at the time of application.
 This means you must first relocate to Singapore on a work visa of the type known as Employment Pass or Entrepreneur Pass , Personalised Employment Pass or S Pass.

 Singapore PR Scheme for Investors

-You can also invest your way to Singapore permanent residence through an investment scheme known as the Global Investor Programme (“GIP scheme”).
-Under this scheme, you may apply for PR for yourself and immediate family by starting a business with a minimum investment of SGD2.5 million, or investing a similar sum in an established business in Singapore.
+You can also apply for Singapore permanent residence through an investment scheme known as the Global Investor Programme (“GIP scheme”).
+Under this scheme, you may apply for PR for yourself and your immediate family members by starting a business with a minimum investment of SGD2.5 million, or investing a similar sum in an established business in Singapore.